 - communicate ideas both orally and in writing

 - relate the results of the course to their educational goals

-Seminars change from year to year, so be sure to look at this year's Seminar Descriptions.
-Descriptions for 2015 will be available in March.
+Seminars change from year to year, so be sure to check back in the spring for this year's list of Scribner Seminars.